On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: Conclusion

 \section{Conclusion}

-We developed a framework to establish polynomial-time decidability of fixed negation sentences of first-order theories whose signatures enjoy certain complexity properties.
+We developed a framework to establish polynomial-time decidability of fixed negation sentences of first-order theories whose signatures enjoy certain fixed-parameter tractability properties.
 A key feature of the framework is that it treats complementation in a general way, and considers universal projection as a first-class citizen.
 Note that, a priori, the latter operation might be easier than the former to decide, as shown for instance in~\cite{ChistikovH17}.

-We instantiated our framework to show that the fixed negation satisfiability problem for weak~PA is decidable in PTIME, in sharp contrast with (standard) Presburger arithmetic~\cite{NguyenP22}.
-It is not hard to see that the framework can be similarly instantiated to show that the fixed negation fragment of weak linear real arithmetic is in~PTIME.
-We also believe that the framework provides a sensible approach to study fixed negation fragments of FO extensions of, e.g., certain abstract domains.
-While the framework can be easily instantiated to the case of interval arithmetic, the case of linear octagon arithmetic~\cite{Mine06}, whose full FO theory is PSPACE-complete~\cite{BenediktCM23}, seems already non-trivial.
-More generally, since the various steps required to instantiate the framework only consider natural computational problems (inclusions and projections), our goal with it is to also tackle theories outside the world of arithmetic.
+We instantiated our framework to show that the fixed negation satisfiability problems for weak linear real arithmetic and weak Presburger arithmetic are decidable in PTIME.
+This is in sharp contrast with standard Presburger arithmetic, which is known to be NP-hard even when the Boolean structure and the number of variables in the formula is fixed~\cite{NguyenP22}.
+We believe that our framework also provides a sensible approach to study fixed negation fragments of FO extensions of, e.g., certain abstract domains.
+An interesting extension of our running example in \Cref{section:fo-framework} to further test our framework is \emph{octagon arithmetic}, where inequalities take the form~$\pm x \pm y \leq c$, with $c \in \ZZ$~\cite{Mine06}.
+Over the integers, the full first-order theory of octagon arithmetic is known to be PSPACE-complete~\cite{BenediktCM23}.
+More generally, as the various requirements to instantiate the framework relate to natural computational problems (deciding inclusion and computing projections), we are confident that our framework can also be appied to logical theories outside the world of arithmetic.